-The speaker is in the standby mode when the (power) indicator lights off.
+The speaker is in standby mode when the (on/standby) indicator is off.

-If you press the (power)/ PAIRING button to turn off the speaker, the (power) indicator lights off and the speaker enters the standby mode.
+If you tap the (on/standby) button to turn off the speaker, the (on/standby) indicator turns off and the speaker enters standby mode.

-The speaker is in the BLUETOOTH/Network standby mode when the (power) indicator lights up in orange.
+The speaker is in the BLUETOOTH/Network standby mode when the (on/standby) indicator lights up in orange.

-If the BLUETOOTH/Network standby mode is on, the speaker turns on when a BLUETOOTH device or network device is operated.
-Then, the BLUETOOTH or network connection starts.
+If the BLUETOOTH/Network standby function is on, the speaker turns on automatically by operating a network device or BLUETOOTH device, and network or BLUETOOTH connection starts.

 When you turn on the speaker in the BLUETOOTH/Network standby mode, the start-up time becomes shorter and the speaker will become operational sooner, than when you turn on the speaker in standby mode.

-With the speaker turned on, press and hold the (power)/ PAIRING button until the (power) indicator lights up in orange.
+With the speaker turned on, tap and hold the (on/standby) button until the (on/standby) indicator lights up in orange.
 The speaker turns off and enters the BLUETOOTH/Network standby mode.